jaanga/terrain-srtm30-plus-viewers/readme.md

 * Elevations are highly exaggerated - in a game-like fashion - in an over-exuberance of 3D happiness
 * Each viewer has a read me file that includes a list of bugs/issues as well as a road map of what's likely to appear next
+* This work is at an early stage and not yet prepared for general usage
+	* The apps are being built and tested on Windows 8.1 using the latest Chrome browser.
+	* Any other configuration - ie iPad or MacBook Air - is not likely to work

 ## 3D Full Feature